malmiteria/super-alternative-to-super/README.md

 1. What is MRO:

-Inheritence implies that a child class would inherit parent methods.
+Inheritance implies that a child class would inherit parent methods.
 For example
 ```
 class B:
     def method(self):